 Fit & Sizing

-The Puma Vista is offered in men’s sizes ranging from 7 to 14 and women’s sizes 5.5 to 11.
+The Puma Vista is offered in both men’s and women’s sizes.
 The shoe features a comfortable slip-on sock structure with SoftFoam for a flexible fit and superior cushioning, with a lace closure to securely lock the foot in it.

 Puma Vista sneakers inherit the styles of the brand’s timeless silhouettes, showing the Puma Formstrip with pride.
 Based on that alone, it is almost a given that this classic suede-ish low-top goes well with quite a wide range of clothing.
 Be it casual or athletic, a pair of Puma Vistas can easily flow with joggers, jeans, chinos, and shorts, topped with mostly any type of tees.